 If you are planning to visit Lisbon, we strongly recommend you visit the towns and villages listed below.
 If you don't have much time, you can select a few, but honestly they are all worth a visit.
 There are many ways to reach them, such as via bus or train.
-However, we recommend that you rent a car, this way you will be able to walk through each of these towns and villages more comfortably and at your own pace.
+However, we recommend that you rent a car in Lisbon, this way you will be able to walk through each of these towns and villages more comfortably and at your own pace.

 Sintra: Portugal’s fairy tale location

 If there is a mandatory stop, Sintra is certainly one.
 Only 30km away from Lisbon is this town, which was listed by Unesco as a World Heritage Site.

 There are so many places of interest!
 There are several monuments, the ruins of an Arab castle, several palaces and beautiful beaches in the surrounding area.
 In order to see everything, you will need to spend at least a full day.

 However, if you don't have much time, we recommend you visit these 3 sites:the Pena Palace, the Quinta da Regaleira, and the Monserrate Palace.

 The Pena Palace is located on the highest hill of Sintra, from where you can take in an incredible landscape.
 This castle will dazzle you with its colorful architecture.
 While at Quinta Regaleira, located next to the Pena Palace, you can enjoy the beautiful and extensive gardens.
 Finally, the Monserrate Palace, a small monument hidden in the outskirts of Sintra.
 You can appreciate its Arab and Gothic architecture, in addition to the incredible botanical garden surrounding it.

 The best way to tour this town is by car, since most of its monuments are located far away from each other.
 And honestly, they are all worth seeing.

 Cascais: Portugal’s Costa del Sol